qiangq/CppForMatlab/README.md

 basic calculations with single number: >, <, >=, <=, ==, +, -;

+MatSta.h contains the statement of classes and functions.
+MatDef.cpp contains the definition of classes and functions.
+Main.cpp is an example of main.cpp where you can edit your own code.

 More functions will be updated in the future.